armando2006vz/hawaii-business-reviews-analysis/README.md

 - R² - 0.048

-This baseline model perfomance appears relatively weak, as it currently only explains about 4.8% of variance in business ratings .
+This baseline model perfomance appears relatively weak, as it currently only explains about 4.8% of variance in business ratings.

 ## Final Model